Climate of Saint Petersburg: Autumn

 Autumn in St. Petersburg begins at the end of August, when the average daily air temperature drops below +15 degrees, and daytime heat becomes very rare.
-The first frost occurs on average on October 10, with the earliest recorded on September 15, 1944.
-Frosts occur earlier on the soil, the earliest being on August 29, 1973.
+The first frost occurs on average on 10 October, with the earliest recorded on 15 September 1944.
+Frosts occur earlier on the soil, the earliest being on 29 August 1973.
 During the first half of September, the weather is warm and dry; the average daily temperature usually exceeds +10 °C, although frosts occur at night.
-Since the second half of October, cyclonic activity has been intensifying, gradually cloudy, wet and windy weather with drizzling rains becomes predominant; clouds and relative humidity increase (81-87%), wind speed increases.
-The average monthly temperature decreases from +10.8 °C in September to +4.8 °C in October and to +0.5 °C in November.
+In the second half of October, cyclonic activity has been intensifying, gradually cloudy, wet and windy weather with drizzling rains becomes predominant; clouds and relative humidity increase (81–87%), wind speed increases.
+The average monthly temperature decreases from +10.8 °C in September to +4.8 °C in October.

-At the end of September — the beginning (and sometimes the middle) In October, there is a return of heat: sunny, warm and dry weather sets in for a relatively short time.
+At the end of September – the beginning (and sometimes the middle) In October, there is a return of heat: sunny, warm and dry weather sets in for a relatively short time.
 This is the so-called "Indian summer".
-In the last days of November, the average daily temperature drops below 0 °C. The end of autumn is coming.
-The absolute maximum of autumn +30.4 °C was observed on September 1, 1992.
-The absolute minimum of autumn -22.2 °C was observed on November 25, 1890.
+The end of autumn is coming.
+The absolute maximum of autumn +30.4 °C was observed on 1 September 1992.